 The LDSS will complete a full eligibility determination and, if found eligible, will enroll the applicant in the appropriate Medicaid covered group (including the MSPs).
 The applicant will receive a Notice of Action on Benefits stating the person's "application for Medical Assistance has been approved."
-The second page of the Notice gives information on who is approved, for which program, their ID numbers, benefit periods, and Copay Statuses (0, 1, or 2), if applicable.
+The second page of the Notice gives information on who is approved, for which program, their ID numbers, and benefit periods.
 It also provides information on things the enrollee(s) will receive and things they will still need to do.
 (See pages 2.29-2.36 for a sample approval notice)